-32 small bathroom ideas to make a style statement in a tiny space
+23 small bathroom ideas to give a tiny space an on-trend makeover

-Among our team of interior design experts at Ideal Home, nothing will make us swoon quite as much as a showstopping small bathroom.
-The simple reason is that most of us are tackling tiny bathrooms at home too, and we know the true challenges that the lack of space presents.
+Among our team of interior design experts at Ideal Home, few things will make us swoon quite as much as showstopping small bathroom ideas.
+The simple reason is that most of us are tackling tiny bathrooms in our own homes too, and we know the true challenges and possibilities that these compact spaces offer.

 From tiling tricks to storage solutions, we've trawled our incredible library of archive imagery and mined our little black books of industry experts to find the best bathroom ideas to suit a tiny space.
-We've compiled more than 30 of our most ingenious small bathroom ideas to help you create a bathroom that's the envy of all your friends
+We've compiled our most ingenious small bathroom ideas to help you create a bathroom that's the envy of all your friends

 Small bathroom ideas

-'If your bathroom is modest in size, there’s no need to compromise on aesthetics,' shared James Roberts, Director at Sanctuary Bathrooms.
+'If your bathroom is modest in size, there’s no need to compromise on aesthetics,' says James Roberts, director at Sanctuary Bathrooms.
 'While there are some limitations design-wise, small bathrooms can still be spectacular by making the most of the space you have with clever storage, layout, and use of colour.'

 A small bathroom doesn’t have to look cluttered or feel cramped when you incorporate a few clever tricks of the trade.
 A tiny bathroom can soon ooze style and sophistication, even if all you have is a small bathroom layout to experiment with.